 Ubiquitous across India, the tanpura’s idiosyncratic buzz provides a rich canvas for melodic improvisation, accentuating the tones of the harmonic series: nature’s fundamental vibratory relationships.
 Some liken it to a prism, scattering pure white light to reveal the infinite shades within.

-Whatever instrument you play, see what you can find in these curious, captivating sounds: use them for singing, jamming, practicing, raising your overtonal awareness, anything!
+Whatever instrument you play, see what you can find in these curious, captivating sounds: use them for singing, jamming, practicing, heightening your overtonal awareness, anything!
 Jump to: Sa-Pa (perf.
 5th), Sa-ma (perf.
 4th), or other tunings – and learn more about the tanpura itself.

 —Sa-Pa (Perfect 5th)—